nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ### Duktape
 Duktape is an embeddable Javascript engine, with a focus on portability and compact footprint.

-Duktape is used to run Javascript based smart contracts on Nervos.
+Duktape is used to run JavaScript based smart contracts on Nervos.

 #### See Also
 - [Duktape Official Website](https://duktape.org/)